How to Write a Nursing Reflective Essay (Guide for Nurse Students)

 Read the instructions

-The first step after receiving an assignment is to begin reading the instructions. as you read, take note of what your instructor or professor expects in the paper you will submit for marking.
+The first step after receiving an assignment is to begin reading the instructions. as you read, note what your instructor or professor expects in the paper you will submit for marking.

 Reading instructions helps you to get informed on the scope of the paper, word count, number of references and pages, and the formatting style to use.